 For the spices you need 2 tsp cumin, 1 Tbsp and 1 tsp chili powder, 1/4 tsp chipolte chili powder, 1/4 tsp garlic powder, 1 tsp parsley, 1 1/2 tsp paprika, 1 tsp salt, and 1 tsp season-all.

 You need to mix all of your spices together until well blended.
 Once you have it blended together, add the spices to your chili.
 Stir.
 Let simmer another 20-30 minutes on medium heat.

 Pour into a bowl and enjoy!
-You can also add cheese on top, which is how my family likes it prepared.
+You can also add low-fat, shredded cheese on top.
 You can add lettuce, tomatoes, and whatever other toppings to this to make it what you want.

 - 1 – 8 oz can tomato sauce

 - 1 – 15 oz can of petite diced tomatoes